Prepare a business plan for growth

 - draft tactical plans and propose budget, resource, timescales, etc

-The manager will then have to agree how their plan fits with other departments, solicit feedback, negotiate - if needed - with senior management, and secure approval.
+The manager will then have to agree on how their plan fits with other departments, solicit feedback, negotiate - if needed - with senior management, and secure approval.
 It's important for each department to feel that they are a stakeholder in the plan.

 Align department-level plans with strategy